-MITCH Morton added just a dozen games to his career tally as a Swan, but he made his impact felt during the 2012 season.
-The former Eagle and Tiger forward had to wait until Round 21 to make his Sydney debut, but he held onto his place in the side all the way to the Grand Final – thanks to a handy cameo in the Qualifying Final where Morton kicked two goals including a crucial one late in the third quarter against the Crows.
+Mitch Morton added just a dozen games to his career tally as a Swan, but he made his impact felt during the 2012 season.
+The former Eagle and Tiger forward had to wait until Round 21 to make his Sydney debut, but he held onto his place in the side all the way to the Grand Final – thanks to a handy cameo in the Qualifying Final where Morton kicked two goals, including a crucial one late in the third quarter against the Crows.
 Morton managed to hit the scoreboard twice against Hawthorn in the 2012 decider as well, scoring both his goals in quick succession to swing momentum Sydney’s way before half-time.
-Adding two goals in a low-scoring see-sawing contest is worth its weight in gold and Morton’s straight kicking certainly aided the Swans’ chances of toppling the Hawks.
+Adding two goals in less than five minutes during a low-scoring, see-sawing contest was a crucial and underrated factor in the Swans’ 2012 triumph over the Hawks.

 Stuart Dew 2008